real-lake050317/Wheelchairproject/README.md

-# The Wheelchair project - the new body of disabled
+# The Wheelchair project - The new body of disabled
 #### Korean Minjok Leadership Academy 2022-1 Integrated project member,<br><br> Jinho Kim, Seunghyun Park, Hyunmin Lee, Donggeon Kim <br>

 ## What We Do